Dobermensch/hkinrb/README.md

 # README

 **Description**

-A simple web app using React & Rails for letting people share experiences in which they've encountered racism in HK.
+A simple web app using React & Rails for letting people share their experience of being a minority in HK.

 **TODO**